antronerds/r2-tutorials/docs/Using_Datasets.md

     [**Figure 7: Combine search filters in the grid.**](_static/images/Usingdatasets/UsingDataset_combine_grid_filters.png)

-2. Again we use the **Select** button if we want to continue our analysis with a specific dataset of the grid.
+2. Again, we use the **Select** button if we want to continue our analysis with a specific dataset of the grid.

-3. Select “Across Datasets” in field **1**.
+3. Now, select “Across Datasets” in field **1**.
 Note that in field 2 different options become available compared to the “single dataset” option.